wallarm/product-documentation/docs/admin-en/scanner-address-us-en.md

     If you are using the EU Cloud <https://my.wallarm.com>, proceed to the [list of scanner addresses for EU Cloud](scanner-address-en.md).

-The list of ip addresses for US Cloud from which the Wallarm Scanner scans for [vulnerabilities](../glossary-en.md#vulnerability).
+The list of IP addresses for US Cloud from which the Wallarm Scanner scans for [vulnerabilities](../glossary-en.md#vulnerability).

 --8<-- "../include/scanner-ip-request-us.md"